 1 – Walking tour

-Tour starts at 10 am everyday – meet the guide under the red umbrella by the fountain in the central
+Tour starts at 10 am everyday – meet the guide under the red umbrella by the fountain in the central park.

 2 – Casa de Los Venados – click here for more info